Adityag009/Adityag009/README.md

 ---

 ### 🌟 About Me
-I'm a passionate Junior Data Scientist skilled in leveraging data to solve real-world problems.
+I'm a passionate  Data Scientist skilled in leveraging data to solve real-world problems.
 My journey in data science is driven by curiosity and the endless possibilities of data.

 🎓 **Education**:
 - Postgraduate Degree in Predictive Analytics from the BSE Institute Ltd